 Dr. Ashburn earned a Doctorate of Education in Educational Leadership from the University of North Carolina at Chapel Hill in 2018 and was awarded the Michael Priddy Family Leadership Scholarship & Award for aspiring superintendents from the UNC School of Education the same year.
 Her dissertation research examined the underrepresentation of women in the superintendency, and in 2019, her research was presented at the annual global Women Leading Education conference in England.
 In addition to the principalship, Dr. Ashburn serves as a leadership coach for Magnet Schools of America, helping school leaders throughout the country implement magnet school programming in their schools and districts.
 In 2020, Dr. Ashburn was named the WCPSS Principal of the Year, the North Carolina North Central Region Principal of the Year, and the 2021 North Carolina Wells Fargo Principal of the Year.
 The UNC School of Education awarded Dr. Ashburn with the UNC Distinguished Alumna Award for her work in education in 2021.

 Dr. Ashburn is humbled by the opportunity to serve as principal in her own community and believes the goal of school leadership is to work alongside the community in raising great kids.
-She is married to Matt, a 2000 Broughton graduate and a United Methodist pastor, and together they are the proud parents of three young children.
+She is married to Matt, a 2000 Broughton graduate and a United Methodist pastor, and together they are the proud parents of four young children.

 Mr. David Cassady